tldr-pages/tldr/pages/linux/bootc-switch.md

 `sudo bootc switch {{image}}`

-- Change OS base to a new container image from the local image storage of the root user:
+- Change the OS base to a new container image from the local image storage of the root user:

 `sudo bootc switch --transport containers-storage {{image}}`